Valbod-I-am-a-Swiftie/ValentinBodrovMobile/readme.md

 tests
     * You also can create run configurations in your InteliJ Idea.
-Using TestNG configuration, select group "ios_web" or "android_native" and run your test
+Using TestNG configuration, select group "ios_web", "ios_native", "android_web" or "android_native" and run your test